 As with others on the site, this “best of” list will be an ongoing project that I will add to as time passes.
-If you would like to submit your own suggestion please do get in touch (via the “Our Mission” page).
+If you would like to submit your own suggestion please do get in touch or leave your recommendations in the comments.

-For the Ultra-Busy: Making Space (Thick Nhat Hanh)
+For the Ultra-Busy: Making Space Creating a Home Meditation Practice by Thick Nhat Hanh

 “Making Space,” by renowned Buddhist monk Tich Nhat Hanh, is a perfect introduction for people who haven’t got time to read a full book.
 It’s slightly larger than A5 size and only 90 pages long (you could quite easily get through it in an hour).

 It outlines two foundational techniques: breathing and metta (loving-kindness) meditation.
 Alongside this, small practical changes are suggested to make a space in your home that is conducive to practice.
 A lovely little book.

 Matthieu Ricard, the author, is a Buddhist monk and French translator for the Dalai Lama.
 It’s probably the best overall introduction to meditation that I’ve read.
 It outlines all of the basic techniques alongside rooting the ideas in the basic tenets of the Buddhist philosophy from which they originate.